 The Council recognises that good governance is underpinned by the standards and values of its Members and Officers.
-The standards and behavior that are expected are clearly defined.
+The standards and behaviour that are expected are clearly defined.
 The Council has an agreed standards framework for Members and Officers, which incorporates a local Code of Conduct; there continues to be a stand-alone Standards Committee and a Member complaints procedure is in place which was approved by the Standards Committee, on 16th March 2017 (Paper No. 17-85).
+The Council also adopted the Local Government Association's Model Code of Conduct in October 2021 (paper No 21-297) to take effect from the start of the municipal year in May 2022.
 All these measures are designed to ensure that the current high level of standards is maintained.